teenyHermitCrab/Bot_Slartibartfast/README.md

 - get logging to work. do we need to add an SD card module or external switch? recall that file writes are default disabled.
   - There are occasional crashes not currently being addressed.
 Probably can see them if using `tio` to view serial output.
 - Dashboard is currently at Adafruit IO.
 Try out other options: Azure, AWS, Heroku
-- Need to check out edge cases for graphing plots.  might have to add autoscaling -
+- Need to check out edge cases for graphing plots.
+  - might have to add autoscaling
+  - values off outside **X** or **Y** scales leave artifacts on graph edge.
+    - easy fix: clip values going into graph.
+    - better: update `uplot` library
+- clean up screen mounting on Slartibartfast - perhaps cutout a channel for bamboo mount plate.
+-
+- ~~Update demo .gif  - show new graph display.
+Mount on bot~~
 - ~~reduce bitmap file sizes.
 Convert RGB files to indexed format~~
 - ~~look through `lib` folder.
 There might be dependencies that I'm no longer using~~
 - ~~Add a third display mode that shows graph history of values.
 How much memory is available on ESP32-S2?
 Recall that writing to filesystem is default disabled.~~